-As director of athletics, Taylor is responsible for all athletic department functions, including eligibility and compliance with Northwest Conference and NCAA regulations, budgeting, and department and sports center management.
-He also oversees the university’s Sports Hall of Fame, Bruin Athletic Association, and the association’s annual golf tournament.
+As director of athletics, Taylor oversees all athletic department functions, including compliance with the Northwest Conference and NCAA regulations, budgeting, and department and sports facility management.

 Building a Strong Program